Driving whilst Licence Suspended

 At Benjamin Leonardo – The Defenders, we are a team of leading traffic offence lawyers based in Sydney.
 With 29 years of experience in traffic and criminal law, along with our involvement in the Traffic Offenders Intervention Program, our team possesses extensive knowledge in relation to offences such as driving whilst suspended.
 Furthermore, through our honesty, dedication and commitment, our team has proudly achieved a 90% success rate on all traffic offence and criminal cases that we have represented.

 If you or someone you know is facing charges related to driving whilst suspended, it is advised to seek legal representation immediately.
-Call our traffic lawyers now to schedule a FREE first consultation where we can provide tailored advice in relation to your specific matter.
+Call our traffic lawyers now to schedule a consultation where we can provide tailored advice in relation to your specific matter.

 One method of fighting the charge of driving with a suspended licence is to plead not guilty.
 In order for prosecutors to have you convicted of driving without a licence, they have to prove that you drove on a public road having never had a licence or with a licence that is invalid, suspended or cancelled.
 If this cannot be proven beyond a reasonable doubt, you will not be convicted of driving without a licence.
 In fact, if it is not possible to prove beyond a reasonable doubt that these two conditions of the charge were met, it is possible that the charges could be dropped without there even being any further proceedings.